How to Bank With No Minimum Balance Fees

 Alternative: Try Prepaid

-If there’s just no way to avoid paying monthly maintenance fees to your bank, look into prepaid debit cards.
-Instead of depositing funds into your bank account, you’ll “load” funds onto your card.
-You can spend your balance just like with any other debit card, and some cards offer online bill payment and other features.
+If you can't find a way to avoid paying monthly maintenance fees to your bank, explore prepaid debit cards.
+Instead of depositing funds into your bank account, you “load” funds onto your card.
+You can spend from your balance just like with any other debit card, and some cards offer online bill payment and other features.

-Be cautious about using a prepaid card as a substitute for a bank account.
+Be careful about using a prepaid card as a substitute for a bank account.
 Balances might not be FDIC insured, and those cards have a history of charging high fees.
-Plus, you don’t earn interest on savings, so it’s hard to make progress towards your goals.
+Plus, you don’t earn interest on your savings, so it’s a little bit harder to make progress toward your goals.
 However, there are several affordable cards to choose from if a bank account just won’t work for you.